NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 And this project is can run entirely offline that work in your own device. dual model learning its not that special, its more like offline mode and online mode

 Every Memory and knowledge its save Externally, so even you change model, AI memory and knowledge will not deleted, have fun experiment with it

+this script isn’t just a regular chatbot , it’s a self-learning, memory-based AI framework that blends keyword search, semantic recall, and summarization into one system.
+It’s especially strong for experiments in long-term memory AI, personalized assistants, and lightweight hybrid LLM deployments.

+## System Advantage for tiny model running at offline mode

+### Hybrid memory system:
+It combines SQLite (FTS5 full-text search) with FAISS vector embeddings.
+This means it can recall information both through keyword matching (exact recall) and semantic similarity (contextual recall).

+### Persistent sessions:
+Conversations are saved in JSON and databases, so the assistant can resume past dialogues and maintain continuity.

+### Embedding flexibility:
+It uses an ONNX model (all-mpnet-base-v2) for efficient embeddings with GPU/DirectML support, making it lighter and portable across hardware.

+### Summarization and compression:
+Long sessions are summarized automatically using a secondary model, preventing memory bloat while keeping important facts.

+### Knowledge learning mode:
+A separate learning database lets the system extract insights, form new knowledge entries, and store them for reuse—giving it a "growing memory."

+### Personal data extraction & storage:
+With simple classification, it detects if user input contains personal information, extracts it, and stores it in a personal file.

+### Custom persona support:
+It loads personality instructions from PersonaAI.txt, so users can shape the assistant’s behavior without modifying the code.

+### Streaming-like output animation:
+Simulates real-time typing to give a more natural conversational feel.

+## Use Cases

+### Personal AI assistant:
+Tracks conversations, remembers context, and adapts responses over time.

+### Learning system:
+Extracts “thoughts” and knowledge points from conversations, building a personalized knowledge base.

+### Experiment platform:
+Since it integrates OpenAI-like APIs and local ONNX embeddings, it’s a good playground for experimenting with hybrid AI systems (local + remote inference).

+### Privacy-aware applications:
+By separating personal data into its own text file, it makes compliance with privacy rules more manageable.

 ## Instalation
 1. you need install [LemonadeServer](https://lemonade-server.ai/docs/server/) and download the model at least 2 [model](https://lemonade-server.ai/docs/server/server_models/) to run this project.